1. What is the Care Team and what is the purpose of reporting incidents?

 8. What happens to the student after I send in the report?

-After consulting with you (the reporter) the Case Managers will contact the student and set up a face to face meeting to discuss the situation.
-In rare cases we will seek out a student after they finish a class.
-We will also speak to students over the phone if the situation warrants it, but prefer face to face meetings.
+After reviewing the report the Case Managers will contact the student.
 We will discuss the reported situation while respecting the reporters need for privacy, if requested.
-Our goal is to enable the student, instructors and fellow students to successfully complete the course.
+Our goal is to enable the student, instructors and fellow students to successfully complete their coursework.

 9. Will I be informed of the outcome?